⚡ Electrical Tips

 Do I need new smoke alarms after a renovation?

 If your renovation adds new bedrooms, you’ll need additional interconnected photoelectric alarms to meet Queensland’s smoke alarm requirements.
 Even if you’re not adding bedrooms, it’s a good time to upgrade any non-compliant alarms.
+If your existing alarms are beeping or acting up during the renovation, check our guide to smoke alarm beeping to diagnose the issue before the work starts.

 What happens if my renovation doesn’t have an electrical certificate?